schemar/Simplest-Weather-App/README.md

 A simple weather application for android.

 ## Issue Tracker
-This is a mirror and the issue tracker is available at the main repository: https://bitbucket.org/schemar_team/weathering.git
+The issue tracker is available at the main repository: https://bitbucket.org/schemar_team/weathering.git

 Please also create your pull requests there.